Snapchat/KeyDB-docs/docs/open-source-getting-started.md

 ### Installed Binaries

-The binary packages are installed, so you can run an instance by calling the binary directly and passing parameters.
+One the binary packages are installed, so you can run an instance by calling the binary directly and passing parameters.
 For example:
 ```
 $ keydb-server --port 6379 --requirepass mypassword --server-threads 7
 ```
 Here we launched keydb-server and passed in parameters to the default config file.
-You can also specify the configuration file which you may have already customized
+You can also specify the configuration file which you may have already customized.
 ```
 $ keydb-server ./path/to/config/keydb.conf
 ```